pranoyghosh35/forecast_india_statewise_energy_streamlit_frontend/README.md

 # Try now: https://forecast-india-statewise-energy.onrender.com

-This repository holds a Streamlit app (<b>frontend</b) for the backend service that forecasts India's energy requirement and generation for any state, any year.Also find command used to build Docker image and deploy as a web service on render.
+This repository holds a Streamlit app (<b>frontend</b>) for the backend service that forecasts India's energy requirement and generation for any state, any year.
+Also find command used to build Docker image and deploy as a web service on render.

 The backend is live at URI='https://forecast-india-statewise-energy-backend.onrender.com/predict'.
-Hit it with json containing 3 fields, e.g.:
+Hit it from anywhere with json containing 3 fields, e.g.:

 ```json
 {